IC-FOODS/ppod/README.md

 # PPOD Ontology

-This is an ontology describing the relationships between persons, projects, organizations, and datasets.
+The file **ppod.owl** is an ontology describing the relationships between persons, projects, organizations, and datasets.

 ### Concept map illustrating connections in this ontology
 ![Concept map illustrating connections in this ontology](/PPOD_cmap.jpg)